Book of Love (band): Book of Love reissues (2009)

-Reunion and current activity (2013–present)
+Reunion and current activity (since 2013)

 On April 27, 2013 Book of Love once again reformed to play a one off show in Houston, Texas at Numbers Night Club.
 Ted Ottaviano, Lauren Johnson (formerly Roselli) and singer Susan Ottaviano performed the show as a trio, as keyboardist Jade Lee was unable to attend.
 Most all of the hits were played with some new samples and instrumentation.

 In a 2013 podcast interview, Ted Ottaviano explained Jade's absence, "Jade is creatively involved with us whenever we work on any new material.
 She's still a Book of Love band member.
 This is something from when we first disbanded in the '90s, this was the thing she basically didn't really feel as interested in pursuing with us.
 And on select shows, if she can be there, she will."
 Ted also revealed in the interview that David Bowie's surprise announcement of his album The Next Day had been the catalyst for the reunion.
 "I feel like we're all in a place where we would like to work on new music ...
 David Bowie has been a major influence on us our whole career.
 And even seeing him make his new album, it's just been so inspiring.
 In a weird way we remain music fans as much as musicians ourselves and we have been talking about it.
 We just take one step at a time.
 So, the first thing is to go down to Texas and see how this show feels.
 There's also been talk here and there maybe about doing another date, but nothing concrete yet."

 The band eventually announced a string of five California tour dates scheduled for October 2013 (MMXIII).

 On June 13, 2013, the band posted on their Facebook page announcing that Book of Love is working on new material during the summer of 2013, and will play new songs during their fall tour dates in California.

 On June 17, 2016, Sire/Rhino Records celebrated the 30th anniversary of the band's eponymous debut album by releasing a new compilation titled MMXVI - Book of Love - The 30th Anniversary Collection.
 The release features re-mastered versions of their hits, unreleased demos, and two brand new tracks: "All Girl Band" and "Something Good".
 To further commemorate this anniversary, the band played a reunion show in New York City (June 23, 2016) with all four members reunited together to perform for the first time in many years.
 "All Girl Band" was released as a single to promote the compilation, as well as a lyrics video of the song featuring different shots of the single's artwork.

 On January 19, 2018, Notefornote Music and Rhino Records released The Sire Years: 1985-1993, a CD anthology of newly remastered fan favorites culled from the band's first four albums.
 Earlier that month, the band announced a North American tour in support of the project.